-Neither of the new OHV V8s had an exceptionally high compression ratio at first — the Olds was 7.25:1, the Cadillac 7.5:1 — but that was mostly a reflection of the low octane of the gasoline of the time.
+Neither of GM’s new OHV V8s had an exceptionally high compression ratio at first — Oldsmobile’s was 7.25:1, Cadillac’s 7.5:1 — but that was mostly a reflection of the low octane of the gasoline of the time.
 Most commonly available premium fuels had an octane rating of only 80 RON, not nearly enough for the ultra-high compression ratios Kettering proposed.
 GM embarked on a vigorous campaign to persuade the major oil companies to offer higher-octane premium gasoline for civilian use.
-(This was hardly an altruistic effort, since GM still owned a major stake in the Ethyl Corporation, which made the tetraethyl lead that was the primary octane booster used in gasoline.)
-If better fuels became available, the compression ratios of both engines could be raised as high as 12:1.
+(This can’t be viewed as an entirely altruistic effort, since GM still owned a major stake in the Ethyl Corporation, the principle producer of the tetraethyl lead additive that was the primary octane booster used in contemporary gasoline.)
+If better fuels became available, both the Cadillac and Olds engines had the theoretical potential for compression ratios as high as 12:1.

 THE ROCKET V8

-The new V8 was designed with plenty of extra room in the block for future displacement increases, but Gilbert Burrell and his team originally intended to make it smaller once higher-octane fuel became available.
-They hoped to eventually reduce the engine’s displacement to 288 cu. in. (about 4.7 L), the size of the early development engines, but with a much higher compression ratio, maintaining the same power with better fuel economy.
-By the time high-octane fuel did become available, however, the industry was more interested in power than gas mileage.
+The new V8 was designed with plenty of extra room in the block for future displacement increases, but Gilbert Burrell and his team actually hoped that Oldsmobile could return to the 287 cu. in.
+(4,705 cc) displacement of the original prototypes once higher-octane fuels became widely available, raising compression ratios to maintain the same output with lower fuel consumption.
+That never happened; by the fifties, the industry was far more interested in advertised horsepower than gas mileage.
 The Rocket would only get bigger, not smaller.

 THE OLDSMOBILE ROCKET 88

-The combination of the lighter body and the powerful new engine made the 88, in the parlance of the day, quite a bomb.
-Even with the standard Hydra-Matic transmission, the 88 was capable of 0-60 mph (0-97 km/h) in less than 13 seconds with an absolute top speed of around 97 mph (156 km/h).
-Some competitors could outrun it to about 30 mph (50 km/h) and a few could eke out a slightly higher top speed, but the new Olds was one of the fastest cars in America.
-It would vacuum the chrome off formerly hot numbers like V8 Fords and only a semi-exotic like the new Jaguar XK-120 could beat it soundly.
+Like the test mules, the Rocket 88 was, in the parlance of a somewhat later era, a real bomb.
+Even with the standard Hydra-Matic transmission, the 88 was capable of 0-60 mph (0-97 km/h) in a bit over 12 seconds and could reach an absolute top speed of 97 mph (156 km/h).
+Some competitors were a bit faster all-out and a few could beat the Olds off the line, but the 88 was one of the fastest cars in America in 1949.
+The Rocket 88 would vacuum the chrome off V8 Fords (unless the Ford’s owner had made a substantial investment in aftermarket parts) and it took a semi-exotic like the new Jaguar XK-120 to soundly beat the Olds.

-Although Oldsmobile’s official involvement in racing was limited, the Rocket 88 promptly preceded to clean up in competition.
+Although Oldsmobile’s official involvement in racing was limited, the Rocket 88 promptly proceeded to clean up in competition.
 NASCAR held nine Grand National races in 1949, of which stock Rocket 88s won six.
-The following year, 88s won 10 out of 19 races and set a new speed record at Daytona.
+The following year, 88s won 10 out of 19 Grand National races and set a new speed record at Daytona.
 An 88 also won the first grueling Carrera Panamericana, the 2,176-mile (3,500-km) Mexican Road Race.
-(Ten of the twelve 88s that entered that race managed to finish, itself an impressive feat.)
-Basically stock Rocket 88s continued winning their classes at the drag strip well into the 1950s.
+(Ten of the 13 88s that entered that race managed to finish, itself an impressive feat.)
+More-or-less stock Rocket 88s continued winning their classes at the drag strip well into the 1950s.

 If anyone at GM had had doubts about offering the big engine in the smaller body, the sales alone would have been enough to convince them.
-Total Oldsmobile sales for 1949 were around 294,000, up more than 60% from the year before, and some 100,274 of those sales were the Rocket 88.
-Any interest in fuel economy was quickly forgotten; gas was cheap and it was clear that speed would sell more cars than parsimony.
-(Indeed, in 1951, Olds dropped its six-cylinder engine in favor of the more popular and profitable V8; the division would not offer a six again until 1964.)
+Total Oldsmobile sales for the 1949 model year, including exports and Canadian production, were almost 294,000, a 64% improvement from the year before.
+Of those sales, 100,273 were the Rocket 88.

-The Oldsmobile Rocket 88 and its engine started an avalanche.
-One by one, almost every other American manufacturer brought out its own OHV V8 engine; Chrysler and Studebaker in 1951; Lincoln in 1952; Buick and Dodge in 1953; Ford and Mercury in 1954; Chevrolet, Pontiac, Plymouth, and Packard in 1955; and even AMC in 1956.
-Each of those engines had its own peculiarities, but they were all in the mold of Oldsmobile’s Rocket V8.
-The overhead-valve V8 would dominate the American industry well into the 1980s, resulting in some staggeringly powerful engines whose output has only recently been surpassed.
+Cadillac’s OHV V8, released around the same time as the new Oldsmobiles, was itself an important and influential engine that earned Motor Trend‘s first Car of the Year Award, but it was the Oldsmobile Rocket 88 that started an avalanche.
+One by one, every other American manufacturer brought out its own OHV V8 engine: Chrysler and Studebaker in 1951; Lincoln in 1952; Buick and Dodge in 1953; Ford and Mercury in 1954; Chevrolet, Pontiac, Plymouth, and Packard in 1955; and AMC in 1956.
+Each of those engines had its own peculiarities, but they were all in the mold of the Oldsmobile Rocket engine.
+The OHV V8 would dominate the American industry well into the 1980s, resulting in some staggeringly powerful engines whose output has only recently been surpassed.

 Oldsmobile’s reign as the hottest performer in the land proved to be short-lived.
-By 1952, the 88 had started getting inexorably bigger.
-Although engineers had little trouble getting more power out of the Rocket engine — by 1955, it had topped the 200 gross horsepower (149 kW) mark — newer, lighter cars soon surpassed its performance.
-By the end of the 1950s, the 4,400-pound (2,000-kg) 88 was no longer a rocket, except in name.
+By 1952, the 88 was growing inexorably bigger and although Oldsmobile engineers had little trouble getting more power out of the Rocket engine — by 1955, it boasted 202 gross horsepower (151 kW) — newer, lighter cars soon surpassed its performance.
+The Rocket 88 model name was dropped after 1957.

-Engineers today are wrestling with the same issue faced by their counterparts of 60 or even 90 years ago, except that many of the things that earlier generations were afraid of — like a heavy dependence on foreign oil — have become reality, rather than speculation.
-Automakers now face a quandary much like that faced by Gordon Burrell and Jack Gordon in the late forties when it comes to technology like turbocharging, direct injection, and hybrid systems.
-Like the high-compression OHV engine, these technologies can be used to improve fuel economy or performance, and one almost always wins out over the other.
-The means exist to burn less fuel; the question is whether enough people will accept them while there’s still fuel left to burn.
+Engineers today are wrestling with questions very similar to those faced by their counterparts of 70 or even 90 years ago.
+The difference is that many of the things earlier generations feared (such as heavy dependence on foreign oil and its associated political ramifications) are now familiar reality rather than speculation.
+Still, the same quandary exists that faced Gordon Burrell and Jack Gordon in the late forties: New technologies — in this case, direct injection, turbocharging, and even hybrid powertrains — can benefit both performance or fuel economy and emissions, but one still almost always wins out over the other.
+The means exist to do the same work while burning less fuel; the question is whether a meaningful number of American consumers will accept those means while there’s still fuel left to burn.